 As the world continues to see the affects of COVID-19, we find ourselves in a world where filming for many shows and films has been halted.
 However, this hasn't stopped some production teams.
-The show must go on According to reports, producers of Keeping Up With the Kardashians decided that instead of putting production on hold, … Continue reading The raise of Smartphone Video during COVID-19
+The show must go on According to reports, producers of Keeping Up With the Kardashians decided that instead of putting production on hold, … Continue reading The rise of Smartphone Video during COVID-19

 Wow, where did this year disappear to?!
 Professionally, it's been a great year.
 Video Walks I started the year on a high and launched the #VideoWalks themes.
 The aim for this project was to encourage people to create video using their smartphone.
 It has been inspiring to watch people share their videos via Twitter or … Continue reading What a year 2019 has been!